When it comes to starting a sales automation platform, you may find yourself in a place where you have to make some big decisions.

 • Rewarding work

-Starting a sales automation platform can be really rewarding and fun work.
-After all, you're bringing joy and excitement into people's lives.
+Starting a sales automation platform can be really rewarding work.
+After all, you are solving an immediate issue for your customer and you're working on something you truly care about.

 • Traffic to your website